mesosphere/dcos-docs-site/pages/services/beta-kafka-zookeeper/2.1.2-3.4.11-beta/service-settings/index.md

 <a name="cpu"></a>
 # CPU

-You can customize the amount of CPU allocated to each node.
+You can customize the number of CPU resources allocated to each node.
 A value of `1.0` equates to one full CPU core on a machine.

 <!-- Change this value by editing the **cpus** value under the **node** configuration section.
 Turning this too low will result in throttled tasks. -->

 Change this value by modifying the following JSON.
-Turning this too low will result in throttled tasks.
+Setting this value too low will throttle your tasks.

 ```json
 {